-"What gets measured, gets managed," so it is essential to measure climate and nature-based data and resources that are not currently incorporated into most financially oriented or prioritized Corporate Social Responsibility (CSR) reporting.
+"What gets measured, gets managed," so it is essential to measure climate and nature-based data and resources that are frequently not incorporated into most financially oriented or prioritized Corporate Social Responsibility (CSR) reporting.
+Our societies and organizations tend to collect data that is easily accessible and collectible as opposed to data that we may require for evidence-based decisions.